 Sync Up: Nola Next

-Sync Up 2021: NOLA Next is focused on artists emerging, collaborating and evolving within the local music industry as both an artist and entrepreneur.
-As a year-round program, the Sync Up series provides a meeting place, educational space and community for local musicians and industry professionals who want to connect with the Music Industry and industry professionals in the city.
-All events take place at the George and Joyce Wein Jazz & Heritage Center Check out the Fall 2021 Sync Up Schedule:
+Sync Up: NOLA Next was focused on artists emerging, collaborating and evolving within the local music industry as both an artist and entrepreneur.
+As a year-round program, the Sync Up series provided a meeting place, educational space and community for local musicians and industry professionals who want to connect with the Music Industry and industry professionals in the city.
+All events took place at the George and Joyce Wein Jazz & Heritage Center.

 Artist Evolution moderated by Christie Jourdain of The Original Pinettes Brass Band